jsGanttImproved/jsgantt-improved/README.md

 A fully featured gantt chart component built entirely in Javascript, CSS and AJAX.
 It is lightweight and there is no need of external libraries or additional images.
+Based on https://code.google.com/p/jsgantt/.

 `npm install jsgantt-improved`

+Or

+include the files `jsgantt.js` and `jsgantt.css` that are inside `demo/` folder.

+## Example

 You can view a live example at

 https://mariohmol.github.io/jsgantt-improved/demo/

-Or include the `jsgantt.js` and `jsgantt.css` that are inside `demo/`  folder

-## Features include
+## Features

   * Tasks & Collapsible Task Groups
   * Dependencies